Please note: I’m not accepting guest posts right now on my blog.

 I also let the person know that the post is live (with a link to a post) and I remind him/her to read and reply to all the comments.

 Guest posting is a fine way to get good content on your blog.
 However, you have to make sure that you define clear rules to play by.
 This way you are getting the content you want with the least amount of hassle.

-I encourage you to take a look at my guest post policy page and submit a guest post for my review!
+I encourage you to take a look at my guest post policy (Update: Not accepting guest posts right now) page and submit a guest post for my review!
 I’m always happy to publish solid content since we all benefit from it: you, me and my audience :)

 Over to you: If you accepting guest posts on your blog, how do you make sure you get the ones you want?